-With the increase in sphere volume program still recorded in the calculator, set the PRGM-RUN switch PRGM RUN to RUN and press The calculator to line 00.
+With the increase in sphere volume program still recorded in the calculator, set the PRGM-RUN switch PRGM RUN to RUN and press RTN to reset the calculator to line 00.
 Then switch to PRGM mode and press SST once.
 The display will change to: